How to avoid Inheritance Tax on UK property

 Why is inheritance tax a problem for so many now?

-House prices are up, IHT thresholds unchanged
+House prices are up, IHT thresholds are unchanged

 Inheritance Tax thresholds 2000 – 2021 / UK House Prices